As we’re publishing this blog post, shelter-in-place orders are still in force in areas where most LRS Consulting Services offices are located.

 If this discussion has you feeling less than confident, our friends at TechServe Alliance have published a document that may help.
-It’s titled Designing a Post-coronavirus Office, and it’s available here.
+It’s titled Designing a Post-coronavirus Office.

 The document offers several suggestions for physical and behavioral changes in the workplace.

 - Increasing each employee’s personal space, and ensuring desks are 6 feet or more apart

 - Creating a walk-traffic flow that discourages congestion

 - Updating air-filtration systems